butlerx/wetty/README.md

 ## Running WeTTy

-Wettu can either be run as a standalone service or from another node script.
+Wetty can either be run as a standalone service or from another node script.
 To see how to use WeTTy from node see the [API Doc](./docs)

 ```bash